elevels20/Group_10_Biological_Systems/Assignment3/README.md

  # Assignment 2

 ## Code
 All code for this assignment can be found in [CodeAssignment3.ipynb](CodeAssignment3.ipynb).
-The start of this notebook is the BooleanModeling.ipynb notebook from the practical.
-After this, the actual assignment can be found.
+The start of this notebook is the completed BooleanModeling.ipynb notebook from the practical.
+After this (in the same file), the actual assignment can be found.

 To run the notebook:
 1. Open the file in Jupyter Notebook.